Digital and Computational Demography

-These projects advance methods to improve estimates of international and internal migration flows and stocks and to make predictions for the future.
-They integrate a large number of data sources, including population registers, population surveys (e.g., labor-force surveys and passenger surveys), and digital trace data (e.g., geo-located social media posts, cellphone records), often within a flexible Bayesian statistical framework.
+These projects advance methods to improve estimates of international and internal migration flows and stocks, and to make predictions for the future.
+They integrate a large number of data sources, including population registers, population surveys (e.g., labor-force surveys and passenger surveys), and digital trace data (e.g., geo-located social media posts, cellphone records), and often do so within a flexible Bayesian statistical framework.
 A key aspiration is to develop a solid statistical framework to measure migration at different levels of temporal and geographic granularity.
-Consistent and high-quality estimates would serve as the basis for testing and advancing migration theories and for the rapid assessment of responses to shocks, such as natural disasters.
+Consistent and high-quality estimates can serve as the basis for testing and advancing migration theories and for the rapid assessment of responses to shocks, such as natural disasters.

 High-skilled migration is central to the vitality of modern economies, but measuring its trends and determinants has been limited.
-These projects study the migration of professionals and scholars, and they use data sources such as surveys, LinkedIn, and large-scale bibliometric databases.
-A key goal is the development of a comprehensive and longitudinal database on the migration of scholars, at different levels of geographic granularity.
-This will enable us to understand the dynamic relationships between the internal and international migration of scholars as well as the impact of policy measures on flows.
+We study the migration of professionals and scholars and use data sources such as surveys, LinkedIn, and large-scale bibliometric databases.
+A key goal is the development of a comprehensive and longitudinal database on the migration of scholars at different levels of geographic granularity.
+This will enable us to understand the dynamic relationships between the internal and international migration of scholars and the impact of policy measures on migration flows.

 Integration and Segregation

-Some of the key goals of these projects are to understand the relationships between the migration discourse on social media platforms and the integration of migrants; to measure distance in cultural taste, using a combination of digital trace data and new forms of data collection; to assess the way in which different sociodemographic and economic groups have differential patterns of geographic mobility, with consequences in terms of exposure to other population groups, pollution, and to green and cultural spaces.
+Some of the key goals of the projects in this area are to understand the relationships between the migration discourse on social media platforms and the integration of migrants; to measure distance in cultural taste, using a combination of digital trace data and new forms of data collection; and to assess the ways in which different sociodemographic and economic groups have differential patterns of geographic mobility, with consequences in terms of exposure to other population groups, to pollution, and to green and cultural spaces.